serverless/serverless/docs/providers/aws/events/apigateway.md

 ### Setting source of API key for metering requests

-API Gateway provide a feature for metering your API's requests and you can choice [the source of key](https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/#apiKeySource) which is used for metering.
+API Gateway provides a feature for metering your API's requests and you can choose [the source of key](https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/#apiKeySource) which is used for metering.
 If you want to acquire that key from the request's X-API-Key header, set option like this:

 ```yml
 service: my-service